xenit-eu/dynamic-extensions-for-alfresco/README.md

 Dynamic Extensions is systematically integration-tested against:

-* Alfresco Enterprise 6.1
-* Alfresco Community 6.1
+* Alfresco Enterprise & Community 6.1
-* Alfresco Enterprise 6.0
-* Alfresco Community 6.0
+* Alfresco Enterprise & Community 6.0
-* Alfresco Enterprise 5.2
+* Alfresco Enterprise & Community 5.2
-* Alfresco Enterprise 5.1
+* Alfresco Enterprise & Community 5.1
-* Alfresco Enterprise 5.0
+* Alfresco Enterprise & Community 5.0

+> Integration tests are currently only executed on our private Jenkins build server.

 #### Known Alfresco issues that impact Dynamic Extensions
 <details><summary>Alfresco 6.1 - wrong version of 'Commons annotations' used</summary>When using DE on Alfresco 6.1, it is possible that it fails to startup due to following error: